latolukasz/beeorm-doc/docs/guide/entity_fields.md

 }
 ```

-## One-one reference
+## One-to-One References

-In BeeORM you can easily define one-one reference between two entities.
-All you need to do is define public field with type of referenced entity:
+In BeeORM, you can define a one-to-one reference between two entities by declaring a public field with the type of the referenced entity:

 ```go{11}
 type CategoryEntity struct {